paul-mueser/stats-bot/README.md

-To set up the bot, you need to create a new application on the [Discord Developer Portal](https://discord.com/developers/applications), create a `.env` file in the root directory of the project and copy the token of the bot and your database connection into the file like this:
+To set up the bot, you need to create a new application on the [Discord Developer Portal](https://discord.com/developers/applications), create a `.env` file in the root directory of the project and copy the token of the bot and it's id into the file like this:

 ```
 TOKEN=xxx